jdhao/blog_source/from_vim_plug_to_packer.md

 <details>
 <summary><font size="3" color="red">Update log</font></summary>

++ <font color="blue">2022-03-27: fix a typo in requiring lua modules</font>
 + <font color="blue">2022-02-08: change fastgit URL</font>
 + <font color="blue">2022-02-05: add new autocmd for auto-running command `PackerCompile`.</font>
 </details>

-Over the past two years, I have been using [vim-plug](https://github.com/junegunn/vim-plug) as my Nvim plugin manager.
+Over the past two years, I have been using [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager for Nvim.
 Vim-plug is powerful, fast and amazing, especially considering that all its features are contained in a single vim script.
 It uses the old way to manage plugins, i.e., it will manage the loading of plugins directly.